pulumi/pulumi-hugo/themes/default/content/blog/announcing-public-preview-update-plans/index.md

 <!--more-->

-Today, I’m excited to announce the public preview of Update Plans, a new Pulumi feature that provides exactly this guarantee.
-Update Plans enable review and approval workflows for your infrastructure.
+Today, I’m excited to announce the public preview of Update Plans, a new Pulumi feature which guarantees that operations shown in `pulumi preview` will actually run on `pulumi up`.
 Plans also help catch any unexpected changes that might happen between when you preview a change and when you apply that change.
 Update Plans work by saving the results of a `pulumi preview` to a _plan file_, which enables you to restrict subsequent `pulumi up` operations to only the actions saved in the plan file.
 This helps you ensure that what you saw in the `pulumi preview` is what will actually happen when you run `pulumi up`.

 Here’s an example of Update Plans in action.

 {{< asciicast id="466347" >}}

-All that was required to make use of plans was adding `--save-plan <file>` to the preview command and `--plan <file>` to the up command.
-This was a pretty trivial example where our program did what our plan expected so everything just ran as normal.
-If we start again with the same plan but change the program slightly we can see that update plans returns an error and blocks the change.
+To get started, you only need to add `--save-plan <file>` to the preview command and `--plan <file>` to the up command.
+In the video above, we demonstrated a pretty trivial example where our program did what our plan expected, so everything just ran as normal.
+If we start again with the same plan but change the program slightly, we can see that Update Plans returns an error and blocks the change.

 {{< asciicast id="466462" >}}

-When updates fail to validate against the plan pulumi will print what constraint failed.
-In the example above the resource `urn:pulumi:dev::aws-ts-webserver::aws:ec2/instance:Instance::web-server-www` changed the value of the property `userData`.
+When updates fail to validate against the plan, Pulumi will print what constraint failed.
+In the example above, the resource `urn:pulumi:dev::aws-ts-webserver::aws:ec2/instance:Instance::web-server-www` changed the value of the property `userData`.

 ## New scenario enabled by Update Plans: pull request validation workflows